 - A multivitamin daily, containing the antioxidant vitamins A, C, E, D, the B-complex vitamins, and trace minerals such as magnesium, calcium, zinc, and selenium.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 - 2 tablespoonfuls oil daily, to help decrease inflammation and improve immunity.
-Omega-3 fatty acids can have a blood-thinning effect, and may increase the risk of bleeding in patients taking blood-thinning medications, such as warfarin (Coumadin) and aspirin.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 to 2 tbsp. of oil daily, to help reduce inflammation and improve immunity.
+Omega-3 fatty acids can have a blood-thinning effect, and may increase the risk of bleeding in patients who take blood-thinning medications, such as warfarin (Coumadin) and aspirin.
 Speak to your doctor.

-- Probiotic supplement (containing Lactobacillus acidophilus and other beneficial bacteria), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus and other beneficial bacteria), 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
 Some probiotic supplements may need refrigeration.
-Some doctors are concerned about giving probiotics to severely immune-compromised patients.
+Some doctors are concerned about giving probiotics to people are severely immune-compromised.

-- Reishi mushroom (Ganoderma lucidum), 150 - 300 mg 2 - 3 times daily, for inflammation and for immunity.
-You may also take a tincture of this mushroom extract, 30 - 60 drops 2 - 3 times a day.
-High doses of Reishi may decrease blood pressure and decrease blood clotting ability.
+- Reishi mushroom (Ganoderma lucidum), 150 to 300 mg, 2 to 3 times daily, for inflammation and for immunity.
+DO NOT take reishi mushroom for more than one month without takin time off.
+You may also take a tincture of this mushroom extract, 30 to 60 drops, 2 to 3 times a day.
+High doses of Reishi may reduce blood pressure and decrease blood clotting ability.
 People who take blood pressure medications or blood-thinning medications should be especially cautious.

 Electroacupuncture (in which acupuncture points are stimulated with electrodes) successfully treated two cases of visual and hearing impairments linked to congenital rubella syndrome (see Special Considerations section).
 Acupuncture may also help relieve joint pain.